jackschu/signaling_server/README.md

 This project provides a 'signaling server' for the [matchbox](https://github.com/johanhelsing/matchbox) WebRTC project.

-The server is composed of AWS-lambdas and a backing dynamoDB table for state.
+The server is composed of AWS-lambdas and a backing DynamoDB table for state.

 ## Getting started:
 1. Setup [SST](https://docs.sst.dev/setting-up-aws) to deploy to AWS.